DeveloperNinja12/ambulance-finder-ui/README.md

 ## Your Mission

-Create a React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
-Please keep your creative juices flowing for designs.
+This React application satisfies all must-have requirements above,

-For that, you’ll need to make requests to your nodeJS API to get JSON content and print it on view.
+Have made requests to the Node-Express nodeJS API web server to get JSON content and print it on view.

-You can use a in-memory JSON file for your CRUD operations or use SQLite to make the CRUD operations simple to match the use case.
+Have used a in-memory JSON file for your CRUD operations.

-You can use any boilerplate/approach you prefer (nextjs, create react app, ...), but try to keep it simple.
-We encourage you to use your favorite tools and packages to build a solid React application.

-You can assume that you do not have to support legacy browsers.
-Feel free to use modern features such as fetch or flexbox.

-Once you are done with the above requirements, please share your source code via github for review with a proper README.
-Perhaps also mention if there is some seed data involved to get started.
-We don't expect you to deploy your application but it in case you do you will receive extra brownie points.

-## Tech Requirements
+## Tech Used
 Front End
 - React
 - Tests: Jest + React Testing Library